JGCRI/HELPS/README.md

 <!-------------------------->
 <!-------------------------->

-Sheng, D., Zhao, X., Edmonds, J.A., Morris, S.T., Patel, P., O’Neill, B.C., Tebaldi, C. and Wise, M.A., 2025.
+Sheng, D., Zhao, X., Edmonds, J.A., Morris, S.T., Patel, P., O’Neill, B.C., Tebaldi, C. and Wise, M.A.
+2025.
 Omitting labor responses underestimates the effects of future heat stress on agriculture.
 Communications Earth & Environment, 6(1), p.400.

+If you use this package, please cite: <br>
+Sheng, D., Zhao, X., Snyder, A., Morris, S., & Vernon, C. 2025.
+HELPS: an R package to project future Heat Effects on Labor Productivity by Sector.
+Journal of Open Source Software, 10(115), 8415. https://doi.org/10.21105/joss.08415

 [Back to Contents](#Contents)